haluokele/mobile/README.md

 # 2besafe

-This is an Assignment for COMP90018 Mobile Computing Systems Programming.
+This is an assignment for COMP90018 Mobile Computing Systems Programming in the University of Melbourne.

 2besafe aims at ensuring the user seek for help immediately once him/her encounters dangerous situation.